vxgmichel/gambatte-terminal/README.md

   - `--frame-advance FRAME_ADVANCE, --fa FRAME_ADVANCE`

-    Number of frames to run before displaying the next one (default is 1)
+    Number of frames to run before displaying the next one

   - `--break-after BREAK_AFTER, --ba BREAK_AFTER`

-    Number of frames to run before forcing the emulator to stop (doesn't stop by default)
+    Number of frames to run before forcing the emulator to stop

   - `--speed SPEED, -s SPEED`

-    Control the execution speed (default is 1.0)
+    Control the execution speed

   - `--force-gameboy, --fg`

-    Force the emulator to treat the rom as a GB file
+    Force the emulator to treat the ROM as a GB file (monochrome)

   - `--skip-inputs SKIP_INPUTS, --si SKIP_INPUTS`

-    Number of frame inputs to skip in order to compensate for the lack of BIOS (default is 188)
+    Number of frame inputs to skip to compensate for the lack of BIOS

-  - `--cpr-sync, --cs`
+  - `--cpr-sync [N], --cs [N]`

-    Use CPR synchronization to prevent video buffering
+    Enable CPR synchronization to prevent video buffering.

-  - `--enable-controller, --ec`

-    Enable game controller support
+    N is the window of unacknowledged frames allowed (default 1 if flag given without value).

   - `--disable-audio, --da`